 OpenTelemetry is an open source project under Cloud Native Computing Foundation that is very suited to instrument cloud-native applications for telemetry data.
 OpenTelemetry provides freedom to choose any backend analysis tool freeing you from any vendor lock-in.

-SigNoz provides both metrics monitoring and distributed tracing.
+SigNoz provides logs, metrics, and traces under a single pane of glass.
 You can also correlate metrics and traces easily with a single click.
 You can also create custom dashboards for monitoring your infrastructure.
 Let’s see how SigNoz fits the case for a single pane of glass monitoring with its features.

 SigNoz provides out-of-box charts and visualization for popular RED(requests, errors, and duration) metrics.
 You can also track the top endpoints of your services under a single view.